Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and these comment blocks are folded down to single lines
 to get out of the way of code readability.
 3. Special demarcation symbols are introduced inside comment blocks
-to create higher level navigational constrcts in the code
+to create higher level navigational constructs in the code
 above the language level.
 This makes it possible to easily navigate medium sized codebases
 in the 10s of KLOCs for code.